EquiNO: A Physics-Informed Neural Operator for Multiscale Simulations: Results and discussion

 \section{Results and discussion}

-In this section, we evaluate the performance of the physics-informed operator-learning methods discussed in \cref{sec:methodology} for the simulation of various RVEs.
+In this section, we evaluate the performance of the physics-informed operator-learning methods discussed in \cref{sec:methodology} for the simulation of various RVEs and compare them with state-of-the-art methods.
 Furthermore, we conduct a series of multiscale simulations where the microscale level is modeled using the operator networks.
 We compare the results with the reference \FEsq in terms of accuracy and computational efficiency.